X/Y Pad Module - LK Help

 Depending on the mode selected, you will find different fields in the status bar, located at the top of the screen:

-The Z axis features an ASR (Attack, Sustain, Release) envelope generator.
+The Z axis (touch on/touch off) features an ASR (Attack, Sustain, Release) envelope generator located on the right.

 Two additional control functions are available: sync and hold.
 Sync allows the release time to be synced with the tempo while the hold function allows you to release the pad without triggering the release of the ASR.